EricCrosson/invisibleman/README.md

 Open up the file `shell.pl` to begin your journey browsing code.
-Once you're ready to give it a shot, look at the documentation and examples for the end users, located in `modules_help.txt`.
+Once you're ready to give it a shot, look at the documentation and examples for the end users, located in `DOCUMENTATION.md`.